clint-morimoto/clint-morimoto.github.io/essays/A-Week-in-the-World-of-JavaScript.md

 <img class="ui medium right spaced image" src="../images/E09_JS.jpg">

 JavaScript: Not the first programming language most coders learn, myself included.
 Yet it's possible that may change in the future, with JavaScript's [increasing popularity](http://thenewstack.io/javascript-popularity-surpasses-java-php-stack-overflow-developer-survey/) as a language for both front-end and back-end web application development.

-## In the context of programming

-In the context of programming, this has always been true.
-The difficult problems have always been different, although changes in technology can change the landscape quite a bit.
-"Business" type applications are the things that come to mind for me.
-Those types of applications are usually coupled in some way with people ... and people are awfully hard to deal with!

-Consider that one of the most popular content management systems is also considered the most horrible - Wordpress.
-But really, is there anything that fills that need?
-If it was so easy in the first place, where is the solution?
-Where's the magic CMS that is designed well enough that everyone hops on the boat to use it?

-Some things are just difficult - building applications that humans use is hard, and will probably be hard for at least the near future.
+With that wonderful motivation for getting well-versed in JavaScript, what's not to like?
+It's perhaps to early to tell, but after spending a week going through an [introductory JavaScript module](http://courses.ics.hawaii.edu/ics314f16/modules/javascript-1/) for Software Engineering I at UH Manoa, early returns are both interesting and promising.

+## Second Go-Round Already Different from the First

+This is my second encounter with JavaScript in about a year's time, and surprisingly I have already come across a big fundamental change in a standard: the use of *let* and *const* instead of *var* for creating variables.

 ## In the context of engineering